lamastex/dockerDev/README.md

   - https://github.com/lamastex/emm-newsbrief-rvest

+- when multi-language development is needed just start `FROM` a given container and `RUN` as needed:

+  - For Spark/Scala 3.x with Python 3.x for twarc: `docker pull lamastex/dockerdev:spark3x-py3` built from `spark3x-py3.Dockerfile`.
+  - The hull of all development environments will have the `latest` tag.
+Currently, `lamastex/dockerdev:latest` is `lamastex/dockerdev:spark3x-py3`

 ## Build latest from Dockerfile

-Currently Dockerfile is for Spark 3.x.
+Currently Dockerfile is for Spark 3.x. with Python 3.x for twarc.

 ```